Baltic Capitals Cruise: The Charms of Tallinn, Estonia

 Jo and I arrived in Tallinn’s medieval Old Town to very warm temperatures.
 We walked into town on the uneven cobblestones, about a mile from the ship, for some quick sightseeing before our food tour.
 (Hint: Wear comfortable shoes!)

-The entrance to Old Town is through the Viru Gates, built in the 14th century.
-When we entered the center of Old Town, Jo and I were awestruck!
-We instantly adored the quaint charms of the wide pedestrian streets lined with boutiques, cafes, and tourists.
-Artisans sold interesting handicrafts along the cobblestone streets.
-It was a fun place to people watch, too.
+The entrance to Old Town is through the 14th century Viru Gates.
+When we entered the center of Old Town, we were awestruck!
+Jo and I immediately the quaint charms of the wide pedestrian streets lined with adorable boutiques, cafes, and tourists.
+Artisans were selling handicrafts along the cobblestone streets, and the people-watching was supreme.

 Old Town remains one of the most well preserved Hanseatic town centers in the world.
 Some buildings even dated back to the 11th century.